impactorbitco/handbook-main/content/ims/policies/HR/Attendance Management Policy.md

 Owner: Ryan Laird
 Company Handbook: false
 Created time: 24 March 2025 10:40
-GRI Disclosures: 403-10 Work-related ill health (https://www.notion.so/403-10-Work-related-ill-health-1dad6625c6798019be2efc9bb364734d?pvs=21)
+GRI Disclosures: 403-10
 ID: POL-106
-IMS: Social Responsibility Management System (https://www.notion.so/Social-Responsibility-Management-System-1bcd6625c679802ebb29cba68047cbf5?pvs=21), Occupational Health and Safety Management (https://www.notion.so/Occupational-Health-and-Safety-Management-1b5d6625c679806a9549eedb564e326a?pvs=21)
-Last edited time: 7 October 2025 17:33
+IMS: Social Responsibility Management System, Occupational Health and Safety Management Last edited time: 7 October 2025 17:33
-Parent item: Fair Employment and Labour Standards Policy (Fair%20Employment%20and%20Labour%20Standards%20Policy%20285d6625c679807ba5efe51b1cf97c93.md)
+Parent item: Fair Employment and Labour Standards Policy
 Status: Not started
 Version Number: 1.1
 weight: 10
 ---
-# Attendance Management Policy
 ### Introduction

-At Green Orbit Digital, we value attendance and punctuality as essential components of a productive and cohesive work environment.
+At Impact Orbit Creative Group, we value attendance and punctuality as essential components of a productive and cohesive work environment.
 Our Attendance Management Policy outlines our expectations regarding attendance, tardiness, and leave procedures to ensure the smooth operation of our business and the fair treatment of all employees.

 ### Policy Statement